About KAIBA

 Borrowed proof.

-No stock testimonials, no mockups of dashboards nobody runs.
-Receipts from real conversation logs and $101,186 of pipeline, pulled from our own CRM and dated.
+No stock testimonials, no mockups passed off as product (the animated dashboards on this site are recreations of the one we run, and they say so).
+Receipts from real conversation logs and $101,186 of pipeline the agent generated, pulled from our own CRM and dated.

 If you ever catch KAIBA doing one of these, email us at contact@hirekaiba.com.
 We wrote them down so you could hold us to them.